ppat94/CS185C_Counting_Hashtags/src/jdbc-hive/README.md

 Example for reading & writing into Hive
 ==================================

-Package for saagie : mvn package and get the package in target.
+Package: mvn package and get the package in target.

 Usage in local :